whummer/jaxb-facets/README.txt

 Maven Repository
 ----------------

-The 2.2.6-facets-1.0 API and 2.2.6-facets-1.2 IMPL are deployed to a maven repo located here:
+The 2.2.7-facets-1.0 api and 2.2.6-facets-1.0.3 impl are deployed to a maven repo located here:

 http://pellcorp.github.com/docs/maven2/releases